kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

 <!-- tabs:start -->

 #### **kubectl**
-To check if the Pod's Namespace is labeled with `istio-injection=enabled`, run:
+To check if the Pod's namespace is labeled with `istio-injection=enabled`, run:

   ```bash
   kubectl get namespaces {NAMESPACE} -o jsonpath='{ .metadata.labels.istio-injection }'
   ```
-If the command does not return `enabled`, the sidecar injection is disabled in this Namespace.
+If the command does not return `enabled`, the sidecar injection is disabled in this namespace.

 #### **Kyma Dashboard**

-1. Go to the Pod's Namespace.
+1. Go to the Pod's namespace.
 2. Verify if the `Labels` section contains `istio-injection=enabled`.
-If the section doesn't contain the label, the sidecar injection is disabled in this Namespace.
+If the section doesn't contain the label, the sidecar injection is disabled in this namespace.
-   Here's an example of a Namespace where the Istio sidecar proxy injection is enabled:
+   Here's an example of a namespace where the Istio sidecar proxy injection is enabled:
    ![Namespace with enabled Istio sidecar injection](../../assets/namespace-with-enabled-istio-sidecar.svg)

 <!-- tabs:end -->